Why ZenBox?

 console.log(snap.doubled); // 2

-// But state changes don't update snapshots
+// State changes don't update snapshots automatically

 state.count = 10;

-console.log(snap.doubled); // Still 2
+console.log(snap.doubled); // Still 2 - stale!

 ✅ ZenBox: Unified store.value interface for everything